Search for an answer or browse help topics to create a ticket

 How to convert physical share certificates into demat form?

-The physical shares can be dematerialised if they have a company name and face value.
-To validate the physical share certificate, visit bseindia.com/index.html and enter the company name or ISIN.
-If the face value on the certificate does not match the current face, clients must contact the Registrar and Transfer Agents (RTA) to get the updated certificate.
-To learn more about RTA, see What are Registrar and Transfer agents (RTA)?
+• The physical share certificate must have the company name and face value.
+To find a company's face value, visit bseindia.com/index.html or nseindia.com and enter the company name.
+If the face value on the certificate does not match the current face value, please contact the Registrar and Transfer Agents (RTA) to get the updated certificate.
+To learn more about RTA, see What are Registrar and Transfer Agents (RTA)?

-• A self-attested copy of the PAN card.
+• Self-attested copy of the PAN.

 Zerodha,